Ben Davison Profile

 In March 2019, Saunders confirmed Davison as his full-time trainer, and he was in charge for his second world title triumph at super middleweight against Shefat Isufi.

-In September 2020, Tibbs confirmed he was working with Saunders again after nearly five years from splitting.
+In September 2020, Tibbs confirmed he was working with Saunders again after nearly five years from splitting and was in his corner for Saunders' defeat to Canelo in May 2021.
+Davison was also there to support him.

 This fight was the final of the World Boxing Super Series at London's O2 Arena in October 2019.
-In the aftermath of this win, Taylor split with Barry McGuigan's Cyclone promotion and subsequently cut ties with trainer Shane McGuigan.
+In the aftermath of this win, Taylor split with Barry McGuigan's Cyclone promotion and subsequently cut ties with the McGuigans.

 Taylor is represented by Bob Arum's Top Rank and MTK Global and announced Davison as his new trainer despite having a brief trial with Adam Booth.